DavidYork/LudumDare56/README.md

 # Project Components

-- The [Ink](https://www.inklestudios.com/ink/) scripting languase is used for authoring content.
+- The [Ink](https://www.inklestudios.com/ink/) scripting language is used for authoring content.
 - The game is built with [Unity](https://unity.com).
+- The game is heavily inspired by Seedship: https://johnayliff.itch.io/seedship